squidfunk/mkdocs-material/docs/insiders/changelog/index.md

 ## Material for MkDocs Insiders

+- Fixed #7191: Tags listings not rendering when `toc_depth` is changed

 ### 4.53.8 <small>April 26, 2024</small> { id="4.53.8" }

 - Fixed #7052: Preview extension automatically including all pages